opulo-inc/hardware.cafe/_handbook/certs/testing.md

 In general, it's good to have a few quotes from a few different certification houses.

+**You should get a quote before even designing your product.** When desigining your device, you should know exactly which directives you need to comply with.
+Don't let yourself be surprised by a test that you need to pass that you didn't consider during the design phase.

 ## Should you do Pre-Testing?

 Because it's so expensive to book testing time, many folks will do "pre-testing," or a slightly less accurate test that still gives you a good idea about how well you'll perform in the actual test.
 This lets you try a number of things at a much lower cost, and when you have high confidence that you'll pass the real thing, then you pay for the expensive chamber time.